 Your software gives you the option to supply specific documents based on specific conditions during move-in or move-out.
 For example, if you have a specific lease you'd only like to populate for military accounts, you can set conditions for that document that will ensure it will only be used for military accounts.
 There are many different conditions that you can set for your documents, and you can set more than one condition for your documents as well.

-- Set conditions for your documents
+- Setting conditions for your documents

-- Set condition groups
+- Setting condition groups

-- Select or deselect documents during move-in
+- Selecting or deselecting documents during move-in

 - Insurance Type: Populates the document only for tenants with specific insurance.